Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Quantum Dynamics of The Single-Electron Box

 We can simplify the problem further by formulating it as a two-level system, where the QD is either occupied ($\ket{o}$) or empty ($\ket{e}$).
 A closer look at the jump operators in \eqr{eq:jump_op} leads to identifying $\Gamma_{\pm}(t)$ as the probability per unit time of an electron entering (exiting) the QD from the CR.
 Therefore, a simple argument based on the Fermi Golden Rule leads to the rate of jumping in (out) of the QD only depending on the number of occupied (empty) states in the CR.
 Consequently,

 with $\Gamma$ being a constant representing the total charge tunnel rate~\cite{StochasticMethods, QuantumNoise}.
-Moreover, the previous interpretation of the QD as a \textit{two}-level system immediately leads us to write the density matrix as
+Moreover, the previous interpretation of the QD as a \textit{two}-level system allows us to characterize the quantum state of the system with the density matrix